-The purpose of this bulletin is to remind District business staff to be cautious in processing requests for vendor setup and changes.
-It is crucial that Districts are wary of any unsolicited communication of this nature and are strongly encouraged to develop procedures for authenticating all EFT requests before entering/changing information in BEST Advantage Financials (FIN).
-This is necessary to ensure safeguarding of public funds.
+District business staff should proceed with caution when processing requests for vendor setup and changes.
+It is crucial that Districts are wary of any unsolicited communication of this nature and are strongly encouraged to develop procedures for authenticating all EFT requests before entering/changing information in BEST Advantage System - Financials (FIN).